Sports and outdoor activities

 Whether you want to stand alongside some of the most passionate football fans in the world, hike a long-distance trail, climb up or ski down a mighty peak, raft the rapids of a mountain torrent, or paraglide over/dive beneath the warm waters of the Mediterranean, Turkey is the place to do it.

-Football is hugely popular in Turkey, with most Turks professing allegiance to one of the “Big Three” İstanbul sides Galatasaray, Beşiktaş or Fenerbahçe.
-The one exception is the Black Sea coastal town of Trabzon, whose citizens support their local team, Trabzonspor – a club which ranks up there with the İstanbul big boys.
+Football is hugely popular in Turkey.
+Most Turks, no matter where they are from, profess allegiance to one of the “Big Three” İstanbul sides – Galatasaray, Beşiktaş or Fenerbahçe (see Fever pitch).
+The one exception is the Black Sea coastal town of Trabzon, whose citizens support their local team, Trabzonspor, which ranks up there with the İstanbul big boys.

-Turkey has produced plenty of home-grown footballing talent (some now playing in England, Germany and Spain) and many Turkish teams now include international players, particularly from Africa and South America.
+Turkey has produced plenty of home-grown footballing talent (some now play in England, Germany and Spain), and many Turkish teams include international players, particularly from Africa and South America.
 The managers of the İstanbul giants are often recruited from abroad (with mixed results; Spain’s successful national coach Arragones lasted only a year at Fenerbahçe).
-Although the teams qualifying for the European Cup usually fall at the first hurdle, Galatasaray became the first Turkish team to win the UEFA Cup (in 2000; beating Arsenal 4–1 on penalties).
+Although the teams qualifying for the Champions League usually fall at the first hurdle, Galatasaray became the first Turkish team to win the UEFA Cup (in 2000; beating Arsenal 4–1 on penalties).

-Matches are usually on weekend evenings between September and May.
-Obtaining tickets for provincial teams is usually both cheap and easy, with tickets available at the ground on match day for as little as 10TL, but prices rise sevenfold or more when one of the İstanbul “giants” is in town.
+Matches are played between September and May.
+There’s usually a match on Friday evening, then more on Saturday afternoons/evenings and Sunday afternoon.
+Obtaining tickets for provincial teams is usually both cheap and easy, with tickets available at the ground on match day for as little as TL10, but prices can rise tenfold when one of the İstanbul “giants” is in town.
 Many bars show games on big screens, and can be very atmospheric, especially for derby games.

-Football violence is not uncommon here (in 2000, two English Leeds United fans were stabbed to death in İstanbul during running street-fighting with Galatasaray fans) though it’s unlikely the average foreigner will get caught up in trouble.
-While a losing team occasionally gets attacked by its own supporters, more likely you’ll witness delirious celebrations, with flag-waving fans leaning on the horns of cruising cars embroiled in massive traffic jams.
+Football violence is not uncommon (in 2000, two English Leeds United fans were stabbed to death in İstanbul during running street-fighting with Galatasaray fans), though the average foreigner is unlikely to get caught up in trouble.
+Turkish football was scarred by a big match-fixing scandal in 2012, which delayed the start of the new season and resulted in Fenerbahçe’s chairman being jailed.
+After big games, especially those involving the “Big Three”, expect delirious celebrations, with flag-waving fans leaning on the horns of cruising cars embroiled in massive traffic jams.

 Hiking and mountaineering

-The alpine Kaçkar Dağları, paralleling the Black Sea, are the most rewarding mountains in Turkey for trekking and a number of companies organize expeditions there.
-Next up in interest are the Toros (Taurus) ranges, which form a long chain extending from central Turkey to above the main Turquoise Coast resort areas.
-The southwestern terminus of this range boasts the wonderful way-marked Lycian Way long-distance trail and the nearby but more challenging St Paul Trail
+The alpine Kaçkar Dağları, paralleling the Black Sea, are the most rewarding mountains in Turkey for trekking, and several companies organize expeditions there.
+Next up in interest are the limestone Toros (Taurus) ranges, especially the lofty Aladağlar mountains south of Cappadocia.

-Aside from this, high-altitude mountaineering in Turkey consists mostly of climbing the volcanos of the central plateau.
-Serious trekkers may not find these mountains quite as interesting as the more conventional ranges, but all offer superb views from their summits.
-Most famous is 5137m Ağrı Dağ (Ararat) on the eastern borders of Turkey, though this requires a special permit (see Access to Mount Ararat) because of its sensitive location.
-By contrast, Erciyes and Hasan Dağı near Cappadocia are excellent for winter ascents, without any of the expense or bureaucracy prevalent at Ararat.
-Süphan Dağı (4058m) Turkey’s second highest volcanic peak, stands in splendid isolation north of Lake Van.
+Aside from this, high-altitude mountaineering in Turkey consists mostly of climbing the volcanoes of the central plateau.
+All offer superb views from their summits.
+Most famous is 5137m Ağrı Dağ, or Ararat on the eastern borders of Turkey, though this requires a special permit because of its sensitive location.
+By contrast, 3916m Erciyes Dağı offers exhilarating climbing without any of the expense or bureaucracy prevalent at Ararat.
+Süphan Dağı Turkey’s second-highest volcanic peak (4058m), stands in splendid isolation north of Lake Van.
 Unfortunately the magnificent Cilo–Sat mountains south of Lake Van are sometimes a battleground between the Kurdish separatists and Turkish security forces so are currently closed to outsiders.